Bucks County assistance programs.

 - Utility and energy bill assistance, including LIHEAP, the WARM Program, and conservation plans such as Low Income Usage Reduction.

-- Other services are also available in the Bucks County Pennsylvania region, such as transitional housing programs and more.
-Click here.
+- Other services are also available in the Bucks County Pennsylvania region, such as transitional housing programs, loans, case management and more.
+Click here for details on Bucks County Community Action Committee.

 Bucks County Opportunity Council, Administration Office runs an emergency shelter program, and can offer qualified individuals with information on rent assistance programs.
 Call (215) 345-8175